How Many Touchpoints Does A Customer Need Before They Buy? Part 1: Online

 These touchpoints could be all manner of marketing and sales tools.
 From a phone call to an email, a TV advert to a leaflet; it didn’t matter as long as the potential consumers were the right audience for your brand.

-These days, with social media and more technology on the horizon (AR anyone?), it is safe to assume that a brand has to work much harder to get under the skin of a customer before a relationship turns into one of a seller-buyer.
+These days, with social media and more ways to get in front of your audience, it is safe to assume that a brand has to work much harder to get under the skin of a customer before a relationship turns into one of a seller-buyer.

 In this blog are going to go through some of the online touchpoints that are vital to modern day businesses.
 In part two we will cover offline and traditional methods.